 This separation between declaring a function and defining it is likely to feel quite strange, especially at this stage.

 However, this is a very important concept.
-In fact, most C++ code is created this way.
-This is because the seperation can have some major workflow benefits for larger projects.
-We'll see why that is very soon.
+Most C++ code is created this way.
+This is because the separation can have some major workflow benefits for larger projects that span many files.
+We'll see examples of this soon.

 Become a software engineer with C++.
 Starting from the basics, we guide you step by step along the way